-I am a writer and editor in Washington, D.C.
-As a journalist, I report about history, arts, culture and the environment for magazines, newspapers, websites and radio stations.
+I am a writer, editor and media producer in Washington, D.C.
+As a journalist, I report about history, arts, culture and the environment for magazines, newspapers, websites, mobile apps and radio stations.
 I also write and do research for documentary films and produce publications and proposals for nonprofits and businesses.

-My work has been featured in Smithsonian magazine/Smithsonian.com, The Washington Post Magazine, Humanities magazine (National Endowment for the Humanities), The St. Louis Beacon, The Dallas Morning News, The Christian Science Monitor, Penn Arts & Sciences Magazine, Rails to Trails magazine, Albuquerque’s alt-weekly Alibi, and the late No Depression music magazine, among other publications.
-I’ve also written and edited content for a new National Park Service website and mobile app about Chesapeake Bay history.
-Additionally, I do writing and research for City Projects, a Los Angeles-based film company whose documentaries about identity, politics and changing demographics air on PBS.
+My work has been featured in Smithsonian magazine/Smithsonian.com, The Washington Post Magazine, Humanities magazine, The St. Louis Beacon, The Dallas Morning News, The Christian Science Monitor, Penn Arts & Sciences Magazine, Rails to Trails magazine, Albuquerque’s alt-weekly Alibi, and the late No Depression music magazine, among other publications.
+I’ve also written and edited content for a National Park Service website and mobile app about Chesapeake Bay history.
+Additionally, I do writing and research for City Projects documentary film company, whose films air on PBS.

 Previously I was an associate editor at Current, the biweekly newspaper about public radio and television.
-I’ve also worked as a reporter for NPR affiliate WAMU-FM’s Bluegrass Country and screened calls for The Diane Rehm Show and The Kojo Nnamdi Show.
+I’ve reported for Middle Ground radio show and NPR affiliate WAMU-FM’s Bluegrass Country and screened calls for The Diane Rehm Show and The Kojo Nnamdi Show.
 I was a park ranger for NPS in Washington’s Rock Creek Park, where I created and edited the park’s community gardens newsletter.
-I’ve edited newsletters for several nonprofits, including the Journalism & Women Symposium and Americans for Indian Opportunity.
+I’ve also edited newsletters for several nonprofits, including the Journalism & Women Symposium and Americans for Indian Opportunity.

 I am registered as a woman-owned small business on the U.S. Federal Government’s Central Contractor Registration database, and I have a D-U-N-S number.